Jacques Roy (mayor)

 Jacques Maurice Roy (born September 25, 1970) was the twenty-third mayor of Alexandria, the parish seat of Rapides Parish in Central Louisiana.
+He is a Democrat.

+Early life

-A Democrat, Roy is the son of Christopher Roy Sr., an ad hoc judge of the Louisiana Third Circuit Court of Appeal.
+Roy is the son of Christopher Roy Sr., an ad hoc judge of the Louisiana Third Circuit Court of Appeal.
 He is the brother of Christopher Roy Jr., a former one-term member of the Louisiana House of Representatives and a 2014 candidate for district attorney of the 9th Judicial District Court, based in Alexandria.

 Roy graduated in 1988 from Holy Savior Menard Central High School, the Roman Catholic secondary institution in Alexandria.
-Prior to his having been elected mayor, Roy practiced law with his brother Chris Jr., in Alexandria.
-His father, Chris Roy Sr., was formerly affiliated with the firm of the legendary Alexandria lawyer Camille Gravel.
 Roy attended Louisiana State University, at which he majored in Political Science, with concentration in American government and politics, and Southern University Law Center, both in Baton Rouge.
+Prior being elected mayor, Roy practiced law with his brother Chris Jr., in Alexandria.

 In 1995, Roy married the former Wendy Hendrix (born February 26, 1972), formerly of Pine Bluff, Arkansas.
 They have a daughter and a son.

 Election history

 Roy announced his candidacy for mayor during the first week of August 2006, the fifth of seven candidates to step forward.
 He campaigned on the issues of smart growth, government transparency, and inclusiveness.

 On September 20 that year, Roy finished in first place in the nonpartisan blanket primary, having received over 33 percent of the vote.
 Delores Brewer, a Republican and chief of staff to outgoing Democratic Mayor Ned Randolph, finished in second place by a margin of only seventeen votes over Roy's fellow Democrat and Alexandria City Councilman-at-large, Roosevelt Johnson, an African American.

 Although both Roy and Brewer promised to stay positive during the general election, Brewer quickly went on the offensive.
 She launched two highly controversial television commercials, one of which was covered nationally.

 On November 7, 2006, Roy was elected by a landslide.
 He captured 76 percent of the vote.
-In 2010, Roy easily won re-election in the primary, winning more thean 63 percent of the vote in a crowded field.
+In 2010, Roy easily won re-election in the primary, winning more than 63 percent of the vote in a crowded field.

 In his bid for a third term as mayor in the primary election on November 4, 2014, Roy faced Jamar Gailes, Jeff Hall, Mitzi "Gibson" LaSalle, and Nicholas R. P. Wright.

 Roy was considered a potential Democratic candidate in 2016 for the United States Senate seat vacated by Republican David Vitter, who failed in a bid for governor in 2015.
 Roy never filed for the race, and victory went to Democrat-turned-Republican John N. Kennedy, the former state treasurer.

 On November 8, 2022, Roy was elected Mayor of the City of Alexandria gaining 51% of the vote against his multiple opponents including Jeff Hall the incumbent candidate.
 Roy began his 4th term as Mayor on December 5, 2022.